CrasiusAhmed/Responsive-React-Native-App/README.md

 <h1>Prerequisites</h1>
 Before you begin, You Need To Know For this Website:

-This website is not fully Project and It have HTMl and Javascript And Media of CSS You must Watch Video To Create All CSS You Can find the video in Crasius Youtube And If You want all code you can buy the project with best price for all css
+This website is not fully Project and It have Real Source of Javascript(App.js) With Out StyleSheet Watch Video To Create All StyleSheet Javascript  You Can find the video in Crasius Youtube And If You want all code you can buy the project with best price for all StyleSheet Javascript

 <h1>Contact</h1>
 If you want to contact me you can reach me at Youtube And Telegram.